-Overall the agency work force has the necessary skills to perform the required work.
+Overall, the agency work force has the necessary skills to perform the required work.
 In the next five years the agency could experience a shortage of required skills in management and senior level professional positions due to potential retirements and through attrition.

-Due to the changing workforce of the Department it is anticipated that there may be a shortage of the following personnel and/or skills:
+Due to the changing workforce of the Department, it is anticipated that there may be a shortage of the following personnel and/or skills:

-- The Bond Finance Division may experience a shortage related to the specialized data analysis personnel and associated skill sets. - The Legal Services Division anticipates a shortage in qualified real estate professionals, specifically those skilled and versed in HUD and HTC issues. - The Information Systems Division has a continued need for employees with expertise in Java and the specific Java framework used at TDHCA, Oracle, APPX, PeopleSoft, Mitas, and network and technical support. - The Program Services section anticipates a shortage in qualified staff for federal regulations pertaining to environmental review and Davis-Bacon.
+- The Bond Finance Division may experience a shortage related to the specialized data analysis personnel and associated skill sets. - The Legal Services Division anticipates a shortage in qualified real estate professionals, specifically those skilled and versed in HUD and LIHTC issues. - The Information Systems Division has a continued need for employees with expertise in Java and the specific Java framework used at TDHCA, Oracle, APPX, PeopleSoft, Mitas, and network and technical support.